(updated 29 Oct 2020)

 The rise of unmanned aircraft (UA) or drones for aerial photography has vastly changed the media industry in the last ten years.
 Drones have allowed filmmakers to capture dramatic aerial perspectives without the use of helicopters.
 The low cost and accessibility has allowed for a proliferation of creative expression in all areas of media production.

-It is important that the flying of UA does not compromise aviation and public safety, so ensure that you fulfill the regulatory requirements and perform checks before flying your UA.
+It is important that the flying of UA does not compromise aviation and public safety, so ensure that you fulfill the regulatory requirements before flying your UA.

 The following link provides a simple quiz tool to check the permits required for your unmanned aircraft operations: https://www.caas.gov.sg/public-passengers/unmanned-aircraft/ua-regulatory-requirements